Magdalene laundry: United States

-Canada (1848)
+Canada

 The Congregation of the Sisters of Misericorde was founded in Montreal in 1848 by Marie-Rosalie Cadron-Jetté, a widow skilled as a midwife.
 Their network of asylums developed from their care of unmarried pregnant women until after they gave birth.
 In this period, unmarried women were encouraged to give their illegitimate children up for adoption.
 The Misericordia Sisters endeavoured to carry out their ministry discreetly, for the public was neither supportive of their cause nor charitable to the young women they aided.
 The sisters were accused of "encouraging vice".
 The order was particularly sensitive to the social stigma attached to a woman who had borne an illegitimate child.
 The sisters perceived that, by precluding other employment, this stigma often tended to force a woman into prostitution, and in some cases infanticide.
 According to Sulpician Father Éric Sylvestre, "When food was scarce, Rosalie would fast so that the moms could eat.
 She was fond of saying that 'Single mothers are the treasure of the house.'"

 "In receiving patients no discrimination is made in regard to religion, colour, or nationality.
 After their convalescence, those who desire to remain in the home are placed under a special sister and are known as 'Daughters of St. Margaret'.
 They follow a certain rule of life but contract no religious obligations.
 Should they desire to remain in the convent, after a period of probation, they are allowed to become Magdalens and eventually make the vows of the Magdalen institute."

 In 1858, Elizabeth Dunlop and others founded the Toronto Magdalene Laundries, with the stated goal of "eliminating prostitution by rehabilitating prostitutes".